Richard C. Sarafian: Biography

 Sarafian was born in New York City on April 28, 1930, to Armenian immigrants.
 He studied pre-law and pre-med at New York University and was a poor student, but changed over to studying film, at which he excelled.
 He left college to join the United States Army, in which he served as a reporter for an Army news service.
-While stationed in Kansas City, Missouri, during the Korean War (1950–1953) he met the future Hollywood director Robert Altman, and the two became friends.
+While stationed in Kansas City, Missouri during the Korean War (1950–1953) he met the future Hollywood director Robert Altman, and the two became friends.

 Sarafian worked with Altman on industrial films and married Altman's sister, Helen Joan Altman.
 He also acted in a local play Altman directed.
 His television career began in the early 1960s in Kansas City as Altman's assistant.
-Sarafian soon began to direct television shows himself, and in 1963 scored one of his greatest successes as director of the "Living Doll" episode of The Twilight Zone.
+Sarafian soon began to direct television shows, and in 1963, he scored one of his great successes as director of the "Living Doll" episode of The Twilight Zone.
 His first feature film was Andy in 1965.
-His greatest success as a feature film director came with Vanishing Point, an existential road movie that followed a man driving a white Dodge Challenger from Denver, Colorado, to San Francisco, California, in 15 hours; critics disliked the movie but it became a cult hit.
+His greatest success as a feature film director came with Vanishing Point, an existential road movie that followed a man driving a white Dodge Challenger from Denver to San Francisco in 15 hours; critics disliked the movie, but it became a cult hit.

-Besides The Twilight Zone, Sarafian's directing credits on television included episodes of the television series Gunsmoke and Batman.
+Besides The Twilight Zone, Sarafian's directing credits on television included episodes of Gunsmoke and Batman.
 In addition to Andy and Vanishing Point, he directed a number of feature films, including Run Wild, Run Free in 1969, Man in the Wilderness in 1971, and The Man Who Loved Cat Dancing in 1973.
-In his film acting career, he played a gangster in Bugsy in 1991 and a hitman in Bulworth in 1998, and in 2001 he voiced the animated God Beaver character in Dr. Dolittle 2.
-On television, he played a coffee shop owner as a regular member of the cast of the 1985–1986 CBS situation comedy Foley Square, starring Margaret Colin.
+In his film acting career, he played a gangster in Bugsy in 1991, Paul Castellano in Gotti, and a hitman in Bulworth in 1998, and in 2001 he voiced the animated God Beaver character in Dr. Dolittle 2.
+On television, he played a coffee shop owner as a regular member of the cast of the 1985–1986 sitcom Foley Square.